Multi-omic profiling for cultivated seafood

 Project aims

-The aim of this project is to create novel cell lines and to develop ways to enhance existing ones, with the goal of improving proliferation rates, understanding differentiation, and reducing serum dependency in media.
-This will be done by developing a better understanding of the underlying biological processes relevant to cultivated seafood, including characterizing diverse cell types, developing a better understanding of proliferation/differentiation dynamics, and metabolic modeling.
+The aim of this project is to create novel cell lines and to develop ways to enhance existing ones, with the goal of improving proliferation rates and understanding differentiation.
+This will be done by developing a better understanding of the underlying biological processes relevant to cultivated seafood, including characterizing diverse cell types, developing a better understanding of proliferation/differentiation dynamics, and computational modeling.

 Principal Investigator